ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 :::

-## Detect Magic
+## Magical Signatures

-Magic leaves a trace on any objects or creatures affected by it that can be seen with the Detect Magic ability.
-The traces can be used to identify:
+Magic leaves a signature on any objects or creatures affected by it.
+These magical signatures can be seen with the Detect Magic ability.
+They can be used to identify:

-- The Art of the magic
+- The Art of the magic.
-- Whether the magic is still ongoing, or has ended
+- Whether the magic is still ongoing, or has ended.
-- If ended, how long ago the magic ended (to a precision of about an hour; the traces fade completely after 48 hours)
+- If ended, how long ago the magic ended.

+Magical signatures fade completely 48 hours after the magic ends.
+When estimating how old signatures are, you can achieve a precision of about an hour (e.g. "within the last hour", "five to six hours ago").

+Spells which do not directly affect objects or creatures (e.g. Distortion illusions) do not leave magical signatures.

 ## Circle Magic